 Caffeinated coffee is an incredibly complex beverage, containing well over 1000 components.
 The most important is suggested to be caffeine, diterpene alcohols, and chlorogenic acids.
 [30, 31].

 + Xanthine Alkaloids

 The major xanthine alkaloid found in Coffea spp. (seeds) is caffeine, but also contains theobroma, and theophylline in varying amounts depending on the species .
 One species however Coffea liberica, is different in that its major xanthine alkaloid is theacrine, liberine .
 The leaves are suggested to include even more caffeine than the seeds and are sometimes consumed as a tea .

-The most commonly consumed species however, Coffea arabica, which contains about 0.4-2.5% caffeine in its seeds [2, 62].
+The most commonly consumed species, however, Coffea arabica, which contains about 0.4-2.5% caffeine in its seeds [2, 62].
 Coffea spp. is considered to contain about 3.5% tannin, and 1.25% trigonelline as well (supposedly contained at similar levels as caffeine but unstable and degrades during heating, into pyridines that also provide coffee flavor).
-While the coffea seeds are being roasted, the caffeine is liberated from the inactive combination with chlorogenic acid.
-The signature aroma of coffee is due to the caffeol (50% furfurol, traces of valeranic acid, phenol, and pyridine).
-Herbalist Terry Willard suggests this is what causes the unwanted hangover from coffea.
+While the coffee seeds are being roasted, the caffeine is liberated from the inactive combination with chlorogenic acid.
+The signature aroma of coffee is due to the caffeol (50% furfurol, traces of valerianic acid, phenol, and pyridine).
+Herbalist Terry Willard suggests this is what causes unwanted hangover from coffee.

 + Chlorogenic Acids